Detailed guides to painful problems, treatments & more

 Tags: plantar fasciitis, running, foot, stretch, devices, leg, limbs, pain problems, overuse injury, injury, tendinosis, exercise, self-treatment, treatment, muscle

-One article on PainSci cites Batt 1996: Complete Guide to Plantar Fasciitis
+One page on PainSci cites Batt 1996: Complete Guide to Plantar Fasciitis

 PainSci commentary on Batt 1996: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.